web3war (FPS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 web3war Historical Price

-According to the latest data gathered on web3war live price page, the current price of web3war is 0.02200911USD.
-The circulating supply of web3war(FPS) is 35.62M FPS , giving it a market capitalization of $780.70K.
+According to the latest data gathered on web3war live price page, the current price of web3war is 0.02212292USD.
+The circulating supply of web3war(FPS) is 35.63M FPS , giving it a market capitalization of $788.16K.

 The web3war Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FPS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.